nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 ### Task 1: Prepare TensorFlow

-1. Return to your RDP session to the Data Science VM.
+1. Return to your RDP session to the Lab VM.

 2. Switch to the command prompt that is running the Jupyter Notebook command and press **Control + Break**.
 This will stop the Jupyter Notebook process while you update TensorFlow.